camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 :::info Camunda Helm chart no longer automatically generates passwords

-Starting from **Camunda 8.6**, the Helm chart deprecated the automatic generation of secrets, and this feature has been fully removed in **Camunda 8.6**.
+Starting from **Camunda 8.6**, the Helm chart deprecated the automatic generation of secrets, and this feature has been fully removed in **Camunda 8.7**.

 :::

-You will need to store various passwords in a Kubernetes secret, which will be used by the Helm chart.
+Next, store various passwords in a Kubernetes secret, which will be used by the Helm chart.
 Below is an example of how to set up the required secret.
 You can use `openssl` to generate random secrets and store them in environment variables:

 ```bash reference
 https://github.com/camunda/camunda-tf-eks-module/blob/main/examples/camunda-8.6/procedure/generate-passwords.sh
 ```

-Next, use these environment variables in the `kubectl` command to create the secret.
+Use these environment variables in the `kubectl` command to create the secret.

 - The values for `postgres-password` and `password` are not required if you are using an external database.
 If you choose not to use an external database, you must provide those values.
 - The `smtp-password` should be replaced with the appropriate external value ([see how it's used by Web Modeler](/self-managed/modeler/web-modeler/configuration/configuration.md#smtp--email)).